PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 07:14:27
+Last updated: 2024-04-07 07:15:02
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: No voting, no debate.
+It's not a democracy - it's a Rickpublic! - Summer Smith